OCEAN WILD (lyrics)

 There were at least 30 children and 18 women on board, three of whom were pregnant.
 One of them was Stephen Hopkins’ wife Elizabeth, who gave birth to a boy during the voyage, and he was called Oceanus.
 He died within his first year.

-The ship was damaged by huge waves, and was leaking.
+The ship was damaged by huge waves, with a main timber that effectively held the ship together having cracked.
+Emergency repairs saved the Mayflower from sinking, which would have meant the loss of every soul on board.
 A crew member and a boy died in the two months it took for them to make landfall in North America.
 Dysentry, pneumonia and scurvy took their toll among passengers and crew.

-And when they arrived, winter was beginning, a winter unlike anything they had seen back in England.
+And when they arrived, winter was beginning, a winter unlike anything they had seen back in England or indeed Holland.
 There was heavy snow and biting cold, with the new arrivals having been weakened by their arduous sea crossing.
 Around half the settlers died during the first winter, including Thomas Rogers.
 They faced malnutrition, disease, and exposure to cold.
 Of those 18 women who made the crossing, only four were still alive a year after arriving.

 But enough settlers survived to begin a new nation – now the most powerful on the planet.
-And it is also worth mentioning that their contact with local Native Americans was generally peaceful and productive, as it was in Jamestown at first.
-It is thought that without this contact, the New Plimouth colony wouldn’t have survived.
-Both the Wampanoag tribe and the settlers agreed to help and support each other…thought to be the best example of co-operation between settlers and Native Americans in North America.
+Their contact with local Native Americans was generally peaceful and productive, as it was with the residents of Jamestown at first.
+It is thought that without this relationship the New Plimouth colony wouldn’t have survived.
+Both the Wampanoag tribe and the settlers agreed to help and support each other…thought to be among the best examples of co-operation between settlers and Native Americans in North America.

 It is tragic that this could not continue elsewhere in the Americas.
 The slow genocide of an entire original people is a stain that can never be erased from history.
-And another of my ancestors was one of the first to begin this process of annihilation.
+And another of my ancestors was one of the first to begin this attempt at annihilation.

 He was an English soldier, Captain John Mason, who arrived in the New World in 1630 and knew Stephen Hopkins.
 Mason is remembered for almost wiping out the Pequot tribe as a reprisal for attacking and killing settlers.
-It was among the first massacres of Native Americans.
-Hopkins was recruited by Mason but never took part in the incident.
+It was among the early massacres and general mistreatment of Native Americans.
+Hopkins was recruited by Mason but never took part in the endeavour.

 Today the descendants of those few Pequot survivors now own and operate one of North America’s largest and most successful casinos…the Foxwoods Resort Casino in Connecticut.
 In the first revenue sharing arrangement of its kind, the casino has contributed more than $3 billion to state coffers.